 If you run a business in the Philippines, you may be wondering if you really need a website.
 Many business owners use only Facebook pages, so this is a common question.
 However, a website is more than just a simple online brochure—it's available all day, every day, even while you're asleep.
 In this guide, we'll explain why having a website is important, which types of businesses benefit the most from them, and what could happen if you don't have one.

+Q: Do I need a website in the Philippines?
 A: Yes.
 Having a website helps your business reach more customers, build credibility, and compete online.

 Table of Contents